 There may be several ways to immigrate when you are an established professional.
 We have listed the most popular options below to give you a few examples.
 Please be aware that everything remains very individual and is dependent on your specific profile.
 If you cannot find something which is a good match – you can always book a consultation with us and discuss your case in detail.

 At the moment, the Skilled Migrant Category is the main professional pathway to gain Residence in New Zealand (a visa which allows you to stay in the country indefinitely).
-You would need to score 160 points in your application to be selected for the pool – read more on our website.
+You would need to score enough points in your application.

 Below are the main factors which are considered for Skilled Migrant points: